geonetwork/geonetwork-ui/docs/guide/deploy.md

 After building your app, you can deploy it in any HTTP server (e.g Nginx, Apache, Azure Static Website with Blob storage ...).

 Move the content of `dist/` folder into your server and adjust your configuration file (if needed).

-## Reverse Proxy
+## Web Server

 Geonetwork-UI apps are using path based routing strategy.
 HTTP server needs some modifications to make application work

 If resource is not available, the request must be redirected to angular's `index.html`.